srini-555/coding-interview/docs/data-structure/Tree/Get_Num_Of_Univalue_Subtrees.md

       }
   }

-  class Message {
+  // This class is used to pass 2 infos from bottom to up class Message {
       public boolean isContinue;         // is the value continue from sub-tree public int     numUniValue;        // number of uni-value